 Eventually, he became head of the Moravian church in what is now the United States.

-1755 - The Mahican Indian settlement at Gnadenhutten, Pa.
-Was attacked and destroyed.
+1755 - The Mahican settlement at Gnadenhutten, PA. was attacked and destroyed.

-Moravian missionary Johann Jacob Schmick who pastored a group of Indian converts, remained
+Moravian missionary Johann Jacob Schmick who pastored a group of indigenous converts

-with the Mahicans through exile and captivity despite almost constant threats from white
+remained with the Mahicans through exile and captivity despite almost constant threats from

-neighbors.
-Schmick joined his Indian congregation as they sought refuge in Bethlehem,
+white neighbors.
+Schmick joined his Native American congregation as they sought refuge in

-following them as captives to Philadelphia, and remaining with them after they settled in
+Bethlehem, following them as captives to Philadelphia and remaining with them after they settled

 1756 - Civil unrest forced Gideon Halley away from his missionary work among the Six